Providers Professional Learning

-Become a Professional Development Unit Provider
+Become a Professional Development Unit Host

 (formerly Renewal Unit Provider)

-Changes Are Coming to the Professional Development System
+Changes to the Professional Development System

 OPI is transitioning to a new Professional Development system designed to improve clarity, consistency, and alignment with the Administrative Rules of Montana (ARM) governing Professional Development Units (PDUs).